 1.11.
-The IAF Guidance sets out the Central Bank's expectations on how firms should comply with the requirements of the SEAR, the Conduct Standards, Certification and the extension of the F&P Regime to holding companies7.
-This IAF Guidance will be updated following consultation and periodically as considered appropriate by the Central Bank.
+The IAF Guidance sets out the Central Bank's expectations on how firms should comply with the requirements of the SEAR, the Conduct Standards, Certification and the extension of the F&P Regime to holding companies 10.
+This IAF Guidance will be updated periodically as considered appropriate by the Central Bank.